KarlChuang/Blog/README.md

-# NewApp
+# React-redux

-> Use it to create a React front-side with express backend
+> Use it to build a React-redux front-side with express backend